VELD-Dev/blend-ps3textures/README.md

 ## Important stuff
 U have to know that this is open-source and that the plugin is kinda linked to the **[NefariousTechSupport/LombaxToes](https://github.com/NefariousTechSupport/LombaxToes)** software, I'm making this to EASILY glue EVERY textures to their specular, their normals, etc... and make the whole map exportable with the material - `.mtl` file - ready for *Unreal Engine* or any other 3D engine.
-This is of course Python, because Blender is Python.

 ## Starting working on the plugin